 Curriculum and the Learning Environment

 Early Years (Nursery to Preparatory) focuses on learning through play and providing a safe and secure environment, where students are encouraged to express themselves and develop confidence.
-Our balanced curriculum ensures that students develop and acquired their speaking, reading, and writing skills at a young age.
+Our balanced curriculum ensures that students develop and acquire their speaking, reading, and writing skills at a young age.

 Primary Program (Year 1 to 6) builds solid foundations for later learning with an emphasis on mastery of basic skills of literacy and numeracy, as well as developing cultural understanding, problem-solving, and personal and interpersonal skills.
 The range of studies with a number of teachers, running through our primary and high school program exposes our students to varied teaching and learning styles.
 The diversity of experiences helps to equip our students with the flexibility they need to thrive in a changing world.